Occipital neuralgia – C2 neuralgia treatments without nerve block or surgery

 Your doctor may think you have Occipital neuralgia because your migraine medications are not working

-In the journal Headache, (3) researchers at the Department of Neurology, University of Southern California, Keck School of Medicine, conducted a study to identify differences in patient symptoms with a diagnosed isolated occipital neuralgia and patients with occipital neuralgia who also had migraine headache.
+In The Journal of Head and Face Pain, (3) researchers at the Department of Neurology, University of Southern California, Keck School of Medicine, conducted a study to identify differences in patient symptoms with a diagnosed isolated occipital neuralgia and patients with occipital neuralgia who also had migraine headache.

 The doctors of this study were trying to sort though confusion.
 Here is what they said: